lowRISC/opentitan/doc/ug/dv_methodology/index.md

 However, it is not the right thing to add a coverage exclusion file to reach the 80% needed for V2 since the design isn't stable at that period.
 2. If any RTL changes happen to the design after the coverage exclusion file has been created, it needs to be redone and re-reviewed.
 3. All coverage exclusion files and coverage configuration file (if it's not using default [cover.cfg](https://github.com/lowRISC/opentitan/blob/master/hw/dv/tools/vcs/cover.cfg)) should be checked during sign-off.
-4. Keep the VCS generated `CHECKSUM` along with exclusions, which is served as a crosscheck to ensure that the exclusion isn't applied when there is some change on the corresponding codes and the exclusion is outdated.
+4. Keep the VCS generated `CHECKSUM` along with exclusions, as it checks the exclusion isn't outdated by changes on the corresponding code.
 We should not use `--exclude-bypass-checks` to disable the check, otherwise, it's needed to have additional review to make sure exclusions match to the design.
 5. For IP verified in IP-level test bench, UNR should be run in IP-level to generate exclusion.
 For IP verified in top-level, UNR should be run in top-level.